nayeeenaa/AdGuard-Home-custom-listening/README.md

 If you have remaks or wishes please feel free to contact me.

-Use Below list Directly to the AdGuardHome Witelist Filter:
+Use Below list Directly to the AdGuardHome whitelist Filter:
 Whitelist.txt:
 https://raw.githubusercontent.com/nayeeenaa/AdGuard-Home-custom-listening/master/whitelist.txt
 facebook-whitelist.txt: